+Vajpayee showing significant improvement: AIIMS

-Atal Bihari Vajpayee likely to remain in AIIMS for few more days
+Former prime minister Atal Bihari Vajpayee has shown significant improvement in the last 48 hours, AIIMS stated in a press conference.

+Dr Randeep Guleria, Director, AIIMS, said, "His kidney function is back to normal, heart rate, respiratory rate and BP also normal, they're being maintained without support.
+Hopefully, he will make full recovery in next few days, overall his health is good."

-Former Prime Minister Atal Bihari Vajpayee although he is responding to treatment and is on antibiotics, he is likely to remain in AIIMS hospital for few more days, according to reports.
+Earlier, it was reported that Vajpayee was on antibiotics and he was likely to remain in AIIMS hospital for few more days, according to reports.

 According to News 18 TV reports, Vajpayee will remain in AIIMS for few more days.
 However, vitals for the former Prime Minister still stable for now.